VitalLabs/derive/README.md

 - De-couple database schemas from the specifics of UI rendering functions (Use simple data structures, defined by schemas, to drive rendering and not to care about the extra cost of computing convenience representations)
-- Provide cheap comparisons as to whether a derived model needs to be recomputed, and the respective UI update, given side effects to the database.
+- Enable cheap evaluation whether to update the model, and update any active and dependent UI given a side effect to the database.
-- Support dynamic programming, only derive a resulting model once unless preconditions have changed, but it is cheap to call the generating methods many times.
+- Support dynamic programming: only derive a resulting model once unless preconditions have changed by ensuring it is cheap to call the generating methods many times in succession.

 Longer term goals